 The sensorineural hearing loss causes due to hereditary problems.
 If the hearing loss runs in the family than at a specific age you will get suffer from hearing loss.

-It is the most common cause of deafness.
+Aging is the most common cause of deafness.
 One out of three people age 65-74 has some level of hearing loss.
 Common conditions that can increase the risk of deafness in elderly people are high blood pressure, diabetes or the use of certain medications harmful to the ear.

 Meniere’s disease an inner ear disease that causes the episodes of vertigo.
 These episodes can be regular or infrequent according to its occurrence.
-You might have the symptoms of dizziness, nausea, hearing loss and cold sweat in Meniere’s disease.
+You might have symptoms of dizziness, nausea, hearing loss and cold sweat in Meniere’s disease.

 Another cause for hearing loss is from tumors such as an acoustic neuroma.
 The tumor-related hearing loss might also include Tinnitus and Diplacusis.
 You may have a sensation of fullness in one or both ears.

 It’s a head injury that causes trauma to the brain or the skull.
-Head trauma can affect the sensorineural hearing ability and causes hearing loss.
+Head trauma can affect sensorineural hearing ability and causes hearing loss.

 Both Arthritis and vasculitis are commonly associated with hearing loss.
 Conditions such as rheumatoid arthritis, lupus erythematosus, and others fall into this category.